Frequently Asked Questions

 Why does Local Contexts use the term “Traditional Knowledge”?

-Local Contexts relies upon the World Intellectual Property Organization (WIPO) for its definition of Traditional Knowledge: the “knowledge, know-how, skills and practices that are developed, sustained and passed on from generation to generation within a community, often forming part of its cultural or spiritual identity.”
+Local Contexts relies upon the World Intellectual Property Organization (WIPO) for it definition of Traditional Knowledge: the “knowledge, know-how, skills and practices that are developed, sustained and passed on from generation to generation within a community, often forming part of its cultural or spiritual identity.”

 Do I need permission to use the Labels?